tudorioan903/german-power-consumption-analysis/README.md

 <img width="1419" height="670" alt="3 - The data is here" src="https://github.com/user-attachments/assets/6e4d3afe-1d69-4367-8ba9-6ba34858c005" />

 ## 🧹 Data Cleaning & Preparation
-### Data Quality Check
+### 🔍 Data Quality Check
 - Verified total number of records
 - Identified potential duplicates
 - Checked for missing values in key columns

 <img width="1448" height="629" alt="4 - Cleaning data" src="https://github.com/user-attachments/assets/984aee21-51aa-49d4-9feb-72e0731307f9" />

-After writing a short query to check the data quality, I identify 2 specific dates that have a missing value: 23/09/2018 and 17/04/2026.
+After writing a short query to check the data quality, two specific dates that have a missing value were identified: 23/09/2018 and 17/04/2026.

-Since these 2 dates are not relevant to my analysis (which will be based only on data from 2019-2024) I can continue.
+Given that the analysis focuses on the 2019–2024 period, these records were excluded, as they represent an insignificant portion of the dataset and do not impact the results.

 No duplicate records were found in the dataset, ensuring that each timestamp is unique and reliable for analysis.